scarglamour/ShadowSprite/README.md

    - **DISCORD_LOG_CHANNEL_ID** is the channel ID where all error tracebacks (from both Discord and Telegram) will be forwarded.

 5. **Initialize Database Schema**
-   You must create the following tables in your MySQL database (`shadowdaemon_db` by default).
+   You must create the following tables in your MySQL database (`shadowsprite_db` by default).
 You can adjust column names as desired, but the code expects:

    ```sql
    -- Table for user settings (per‐user SR edition)